johnnymatthews/learning-aion/2-send-aion-aiwa/README.md

 - `index.html`: The markup for the webpage, this is just plain HTML.
 - `css`: contains the `marx.min.css` file, which is just a classless CSS framework.
 - `js`:
   - `web3.js`: creates a `Web3` object that allows us to integrate into the blockchain network.
   - `script.js`: contains our custom logic that lets the user interact with our application.

 ### Index

 The purpose of this front end is to allow users to:

 1. Enter an address to send `1 AION` to.
-2. Enter the private key of the account you want to send `AION` from.
+2. Allow the use of Aiwa to send `AION` from.

 This file is incredibly simple, and just contains two input fields to take our private key, and the address of the account we want to send `AION` to.
 It should be noted that having a user enter their private key into a webpage is incredibly dangerous and should never be done in applications that real users are going to use.
 We've just done it here to simplify things.

-The _to account_ input field has an `id` of `receiving_address_input`, the private key input field has an `id` of `private_key_input`.
+The _to account_ input field has an `id` of `receiving_address_input`.
 There is also a hidden field with an `id` of `transaction_receipt_output` which shows the user the transaction receipt once everything has finished.

 ### CSS